widget

 ∑ Swimming in China, Shanghai and Beijing.
 (Water temps too hot, no one swims)

 ∑ Breathing analyzed first week of Feb 10 with Richard.
-Figured out I need to exhale 3 times faster, based on my ability to take 12 strokes before needing to breathe air, based on the same rate of my normal (current way) of exhalation.
-I realized I need to blow 3 times harder and this must be concentrated via the mouth not the nose.
+Figured out I needed to exhale 3 times faster, based on my ability to take 12 strokes before needing to breathe air, based on the same rate as my normal (current way) of exhalation.
+I realized I need to blow 3 times harder and this must be concentrated via the mouth, not the nose.
 This is a big change to what I have been used to, which has been a low volume blown mainly out of the nose, due to fear of running out of breath, which I now know just can’t happen.

 ∑ Feb 07 2010 ocean swimming with flippers off Willy beach, with flippers out to markers and back no problem with some chop and snorkeling.

 ∑ Feb 09 2010, I was advised by Richard that my breaststroke was 100% OK, and there was no need for further tuition on this.
-My backstroke is 95% there, only some minor correction to the hand coming over, needs to be more relaxed, and straightness in the arm and speed, slow down.
-Freestyle improving with pull buoy and butterfly can do with flippers two kicks per stroke and breathing on second stroke.
+My backstroke is 95% there, with only some minor corrections to the hand coming over, needs to be more relaxed, and straightness in the arm and speed, slow down.
+Freestyle improving with pull buoy and butterfly can do with flippers two kicks per stroke and breathing on the second stroke.

-∑ Holding breath under water for 25 seconds
+∑ Holding breath underwater for 25 seconds

 Farewell

-Well that's it for Peter.
+Well, that's it for Peter.
 For the time being at least.

 Peter said that I said to him that his breaststroke was 100% OK.
 Whilst this was the second stroke that he managed to gain some mastery over, it is also the one that he has been the most successful at.
 On reflection I probably should not have said his breaststroke was 100% OK as in swimming there is always room for improvement but it was a reflection of how far he had come.
 Swimming had become natural to him and his strokes showed it.

-Whilst not being the biggest challenge by far the hardest thing that any older swimmer has to overcome is lack of flexibility in their muscles and joints.
-Fortunately most of this is due to not being relaxed in the water.
+Whilst not being the biggest challenge by far the hardest thing that any older swimmer has to overcome is a lack of flexibility in their muscles and joints.
+Fortunately, most of this is due to not being relaxed in the water.
 Once Peter began to relax his swimming improved out of site

 Adults don't usually have any difficulty understanding what is required to swim and Peter was no exception.
 But understanding is only part of the battle.
 Convincing your body to do what is necessary is a whole new game.
-After the initial fear this has been Peters biggest and I must say most successful challenge to date.
+After the initial fear this has been Peter's biggest and I must say most successful challenge to date.

 If you give up when you think you are losing you can never win.
 Peter Never gave up and still keeps going.
 He cannot hope but to succeed.